Également disponible en : Français

 - Design a User Experience for Social Good & Prepare for Jobs

 At this point, when you know nothing about the industry, this program feels right.
-But even there, as a professional, there is a lot of issues and questions already.
+But even there, as a professional, there are a lot of issues and questions already.
 I’ll get there in a moment, but before that, let me explain what to expect in terms of content.

 The types of content of this Google UX Design Certificate